The Rights of Students with Special Needs Regarding Virtual Schooling

 Free Appropriate Public Education (FAPE)

-Callegary’s Tips to Navigate the 2020 School Year
+Callegary’s Four Tips to Navigate School Years During Public Health Emergencies

-3. Come prepared to IEP meetings with a thorough list of what’s working and what isn’t—and consider how these things might impact the IEP.
+Come prepared with a thorough list of what’s working and what isn’t—and consider how these things might impact the IEP.
 “For example, an assessment can be done to determine what technology supports should be added to a child’s IEP.”

-If you have questions or concerns about your student rights, an experienced Maryland schools and education law attorney can help.
+If you have questions or concerns about your child’s needs and rights to reasonable accommodations, an experienced Maryland special education law attorney can help.
 For more general information about this area of law, see our schools and education law overview.

 What do I do next?